-These eight structural-based MAs can be paired with a suite of non-structural MAs, including the potential implementation of a community-based private flood insurance program developed specifically for the noted community and/or additional Delta Legacy Communities via either a homeowners association, Sacramento County, or other means such as a Geologic Hazard Abatement District (GHAD).
-The key non-structural action items for consideration are summarized below within this Executive Summary and in Section 7.3 of this Feasibility Study Report.
+These eight structural-based MAs can be paired with a suite of non-structural flood risk reduction measures, including the potential implementation of a community-based private flood insurance program developed specifically for the noted community and/or additional Delta Legacy Communities via either a homeowners association, Sacramento County, or other means such as a Geologic Hazard Abatement District (GHAD).
+The key structural-based MAs for consideration are summarized below within this Executive Summary and in Table 7-1 of Section 7.3 of this Feasibility Study Report.